 We are part of the larger School of Politics, Economics and International Relations.
 We have an active community of 20-30 PhD students.

-The latest Research Excellence Framework assessment (2014) recognised 86% of our research as World Leading or Internationally Excellent.
-We are also ranked in the top 20 in the UK for Economics and Econometrics according to the QS World University Rankings by Subject 2017.
+The University is ranked 10th in the UK for our research impact for Business and Management Studies (Times Higher Education Institutions Ranked by Subject, 2014, based on its analysis of REF 2014), with 100% of both our research impact and research environment judged to be world-leading or internationally excellent.
+(Research Excellence Framework, 2014).
 Find out more on our research pages.
 Research activity within the Department is broad and extensive; apart from the core fields of microeconomics, macroeconomics and econometrics our research staff is actively involved in research into financial econometrics, development economics and housing.

 We have active collaborations with other departments within the University as well as with external institutions.